<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/62103d1c31b3c41f4ef2f077/1709480435290-YJ1Y9UZJWJIZEIL5D6XB/image-asset.jpeg</image:loc>

-<image:title>Applications of Engagement - Patient Centred Care - Barriers to Successful Discharge After Cardiac Surgery: A Focus Group Study and Cross-Sectional Survey</image:title>
+<image:title>Engagement in Practice - Patient Centred Care - Barriers to Successful Discharge After Cardiac Surgery: A Focus Group Study and Cross-Sectional Survey</image:title>

 <image:caption>Study aims: To investigate patient, caregiver, and health care provider perceptions of the discharge process after cardiac surgery.
 What we did: Sixteen patients and sixteen caregivers participated in four focus groups.
 The focus group discussions were used to develop surveys about values, barriers, and challenges relating to the discharge process.
 Seventy-eight patients, 34 caregivers, 53 nurses and/or other allied health professionals, and 8 surgeons completed the surveys.
 What we found: Four themes emerged from the focus groups (1) a lack of understanding about the discharge process and when it is appropriate, (2) issues relating to information provided to patients at discharge, (3) experiences with the health care system, and (4) the experiences of caregivers.
 According to the survey responses, the most important part of the discharge process for patients and caregivers was "knowing what to do in an emergency.”
 Patients and caregivers differed most from healthcare providers regarding their thoughts on informational barriers to discharge.
 Overall, patient and caregiver values should inform the post-cardiac surgery discharge to promote successful recovery.</image:caption>